 |MediSave and/or cash||$2,950||$2,050|

 Using the same example from before, the revised claim limits means that MediShield Life will now cover 9 in 10 Class B2/C bills.
-This means more coverage and less out of pocket expenses for you.
-As deductibles are only paid once in any policy year, should this patient require another 5-day stay in hospital, MediShield Life would be able to pay for close to 90% of the hospital bill.
+This means more coverage and less out-of-pocket expenses for you.
+As deductibles are only paid once in any policy year, should this patient require another 5-day stay in the hospital, MediShield Life would be able to pay for close to 90% of the hospital bill.

 - Lower pro-ration factor for private hospital claims under MediShield Life

 Though MediShield Life was designed to meet most of the hospital bills for highly subsidised wards, you can still claim through MediShield Life for ward stays and treatments in higher class wards, i.e. B1, A class wards, or private hospital.
 However, to ensure equality in the claims payout across the risk pool, hospital bills from higher class wards are subject to a pro-ration factor to size it down to how much it would have cost if a similar treatment was sought in a B2/C class ward.
 In computing the bill claimable, the lower of the pro-rated bill or the claims limit will be used.

 Previously the pro-ration factor for private hospital claims was set at 35% but now have been reduced to 25% following the recommendations from the council.
 They found that this better represented the actual bill differences between private hospitals and Class B2/C wards.